microsoft/AppCenter-Test-XCUITest-Extensions/README.md

-## AppCenter XCUITest Extensions
+## Visual Studio App Center XCUITest Extensions

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-AppCenter XCUITest Extensions is an iOS Framework for taking screenshots and labeling test steps when running XCUITest test in App Center or Xamarin Test Cloud.
+`AppCenterXCUITestExtensions` is an iOS Framework for taking screenshots and labeling test steps when running XCUITest test in Visual Studio App Center or Xamarin Test Cloud.
 At the conclusion of each test method, a label and screenshot are automatically generated for the test report.
 You can create additional labels and screenshots to track your app's progress